keeshux/cross-platform-swift/README.md

 Simple replacements for Combine subjects with AsyncStream and Swift 6 Concurrency.

-This is an excerpt from my (ongoing) series about Cross-platform Swift:
+This is an excerpt from my (ongoing) series about cross-platform Swift:

 https://davidederosa.com/cross-platform-swift/combine/